adumont/adumont.github.io/index.md

   - /projects/
 ---

 This page is a work in progress, as most of the projects listed here...
+These projects and articles are hobbies I spend my free time on.

 - [AD6502](https://github.com/adumont/ad6502), a project with a 6502 core, a QT GUI, ram/rom and GPIO, in the icezum Alhambra FPGA